-- A. Each of the emergency generators shall be operated for fewer than 500 hours in any given 12 month period.
-If operation beyond 500 hours is desired, the Permittee shall submit an application to amend this permit to comply with the conditions of 20 DCMR 805 and shall obtain the Department's approval of such application prior to initiating such operation.
+- A. Each of the three (3) emergency generator sets listed above shall be operated for fewer than 500 hours in any given 12 month period.
+If operation of 500 hours or more is desired, the Permittee shall submit an application to amend this permit to comply with the conditions of 20 DCMR 805 (as applicable) and any other applicable requirements triggered by this action, and shall obtain the Department's approval of such application prior to initiating such operation.
 [20 DCMR 201] - B. Except as specified in Condition III(b)(2)(C), the emergency generators shall be operated only during emergencies resulting from electrical power outages due to: a failure of the electrical grid; on-site disaster; local equipment failure; or public service emergencies such as flood, fire, natural disaster, or severe weather conditions (e.g. hurricane, tornado, blizzard, etc.).
 [20 DCMR 201] - C. Each of the emergency generators may be operated for the purpose of maintenance checks and readiness testing and in non-emergency situations for a period not to exceed one hundred (100) hours per calendar year as specified in Conditions III(b)(2)(C)(i) and (ii) below.
 Any such operation shall be considered as part of the 500 hours allowed under Condition III(b)(2)(A) above.
-[40 CFR 63.6640(f)] - i.
-The emergency generators may be operated for the purpose of maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-[40 CFR 63.6640(f)(2)(i) and DCMR 201]; and
+[20 DCMR 201] - i.
+The emergency generator may be operated for the purpose of maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+[40 CFR]

+63.6640(f)(2)(i) and DCMR 2011; and